pujaltedavid/lucky-cat/README.md

 # lucky-cat

-> Source code, tools and small documentation created for luckycat translator.
+> Source code, tools and small documentation created for luckycat translator. (this readme is incomplete).

 Welcome to **LuckyCat**, the first Human to Cat and viceversa unique online translator.
 Sometimes you want to be a cat but you don't know how to express yourself.